 We weren't impressed with Buffalo Bill's Grill.
 It was always busy and we decided to try it for a change.
 The salad was lovely, crisp and fresh but the steak and chicken weren't very good.
 We should stick to Thai food - it seldom disappoints!

-The Fishing Pier area has lots of popular seafood restaurants.
+The Fishing Pier area has lots of popular seafood restaurants but seafood isn't our thing so we can't report on any of them.